megahertz/electron-simple-publisher/docs/local.md

 ## Options
 Name                | Default      | Description
 --------------------|--------------|------------
-remoteUrl*          |              | The release will be published at this url later outPath             | dist/publish | Save build at this location
+remoteUrl*          |              | The release could be published at this url later outPath             | dist/publish | Save build at the location